 Faculty development leaves at UNT are authorized for the general purpose of increasing the value of the recipients’ sustained contribution to the University.
 They provide the individual with an opportunity for professional growth and may be granted (upon application) for study, research, writing, field observations, or other suitable purposes.
 UNT Policy 06.010 Faculty Development Leave outlines the three classes of leave, eligibility, procedures, and authorizations, and leave period and compensation.
 Applicants must initiate the request for faculty development leave with the chair of the department who forwards the request to the dean of the faculty member’s academic unit for endorsement.
-The call, application and required forms for faculty development leave can be found on the Office for Faculty Success website.
+The call, evaluation criteria, and application process guide for faculty development leave can be found on the Faculty Success Office website.

-Chairs collaborate with the Office for Faculty Success in a multitude of ways, one of them being the UNT Faculty Mentoring Program.
-Chairs are responsible for identifying mentors for new faculty across all ranks and will be contacted each September by OFS to invite them to mentoring development programming.
+Chairs collaborate with the Faculty Success Office in a multitude of ways, one of them being the UNT Faculty Mentoring Program.
+Chairs are responsible for identifying mentors for new faculty across all ranks and will be contacted each September by FOS to invite them to mentoring development programming.
 The mentoring program provides new faculty with support and resources to help faculty transition into their new roles and strengthen connections across campus departments.